Victorian Football League: Map

+Uniforms (current clubs)

 VFA presidents

 The following men served as president of the VFA between its establishment in 1877 and its becoming defunct in 1994.

 VFL Women's

 From the 2016 season, a statewide women's football league aligned with the VFL was established by AFL Victoria.
 The competition initially comprised the six Premier Division clubs and the top four Division 1 clubs from the now-defunct Victorian Women's Football League (VWFL), and was aligned and co-branded with the VFL to improve market penetration.
 Following the 2017 season, the competition was reconfigured to affiliate teams more closely with AFL clubs.
-Since 2018, the league has comprised thirteen teams; twelve are based in Victoria (nine of which are affiliated with AFL clubs) and one in the Northern Territory.
-The league runs from May to September, running concurrently with the VFL.
+In 2018, the league comprised thirteen teams; twelve were based in Victoria and nine were affiliated with AFL clubs, with one in the Northern Territory.
+The league ran from May to September, running concurrently with the VFL.